 11) Watch the Sunset from Hanalei Bay Pier

 This area was badly damaged by the flooding in April of 2018, and some homes are still partially sunken into the ground.
-It’s unclear when this area will be repaired and re-opened, but it is still possible to get to the pier and Hanalei Bay from a residential area where you park and walk about a quarter of a mile to the beach.
+It’s unclear when this area will be repaired and re-opened, but the pier and Hanalei Bay are still accessible from a residential area where you can park and walk about a quarter of a mile to the beach.

 Kapa’a / Wailua